United Homes Group, Inc. (UHG) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 20, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against United Homes Group, Inc. ("United Homes" or the "Company") (NASDAQ: UHG).
+LOS ANGELES, April 22, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against United Homes Group, Inc. ("United Homes" or the "Company") (NASDAQ: UHG).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN UNITED HOMES GROUP, INC. (UHG), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR UNITED HOMES INVESTMENTS, CLICK HERE BEFORE JUNE 9, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?